ddugovic/uShare/README.md

    http://ushare.geexbox.org/

-The latest version of uShare should always be available on this site.
+The latest release of uShare should always be available on this site.

 Requirements
 ============